heikadog/zml/zml.md

 1. wolp (@justanotherwolp.bsky.social) is an open zoophile.
 1. Havoc (@scp-313.bsky.social) is an open zoophile.
 1. Carandae (@carandae.bsky.social) is an open zoophile.
-1. Foozoo (@foozoofur.bsky.social) is an open zoophile.
 1. Lone Abyss (@loneabyss.bsky.social) is an open zoophile.
-1. yuki (@andrewpaws.bsky.social) is an open zoophile.
-1. slipscale (@slipscale.bsky.social) is an open zoophile.
-1. shosho (@jerkylover.bsky.social) is an open zoophile.
 1. luckybat (@luckyb4t.bsky.social) is an open zoophile.
 1. Zova (@sao-248770.bsky.social) is an open zoophile.
 1. Zarza (@zarzazeta.bsky.social) is an open zoophile.